Tag Archive for: Inventory Optimization

 Inventory Optimization Pieces that Disable Your Success

 How can you ensure the highest levels of success?
 Merchandisers and Buyers are executing promotions, product assortment changes, and new product roll-out events throughout the year.
-Those events affect the flow of product into your DCs and stores.
+Those events affect the flow of products into your DCs and stores.
 They can also affect vendor fill rates and lead time performance.
-The volume of product purchased from a vendor also changes with those events.
-Unless you monitor and adjust to those changes, you will lose margin and sales.
-Inventory Optimization solutions provide value by monitoring the on time performance and volumes of your suppliers and allow you to make adjustments along the way.
+The volume of products purchased from a vendor also changes with those events.
+You will lose margin and sales unless you monitor and adjust to those changes.
+Inventory optimization solutions provide value by monitoring your suppliers’ on-time performance and volumes and allowing you to make adjustments along the way.

 Read more